The Day She Slipped Away

 yellow oozes through

-clouds soiled and gray.
+clouds soiled gray.

 Skeletal Maples remember